ymohamadou/hello-world/README.md

 # hello-world
-A short description - hello world project
+My little description

-Mohamadou is working on his first GitHub project
+Mohamadou is working on his first GitHub project.
+Manipulating git commands can be a great experience on knowing what is going on